department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-10-UAT-edit-as-subtask-default-send-checkbox-ui/findings-summary.md

 * X participated on a desktop device, X participated on a mobile device

 ## UAT Tasks and Outcomes
-1. Task: Add mobile number
+### Add mobile number

-2. Task: Update mobile number
+### Update mobile number

-   *
-3. Task: Update notification settings
+### Update notification settings
-   -

 ### Bugs
 *

 ## Bonus tasks
-1. Review the authenticated menu: we asked participants to share where they expected each item in the menu to take them
+### Review the authenticated menu
+We asked participants to share where they expected each item in the menu to take them
 - For the most part, all items were clear to participants.
 One participant was unclear about the difference between My VA and My HealtheVet.
 - X of X participant’s expectations for the dependents and letters links in the authenticated menu aligned with what they found when they landed on the page.
 - 2 participants referred to My VA as the VA.gov homepage.

-2. Review military information page: we asked participants to share how the information on the page was helpful, and if there was anything missing that would be helpful for them to see on the page
+### Review military information page
+We asked participants to share how the information on the page was helpful, and if there was anything missing that would be helpful for them to see on the page
 - X out of X participants couldn’t think of any other data off the top of their head that would be useful to surface on their military information page.
 - We reviewed the list of data points we’re considering for military information with 2 participants:
   - Units with which the Veteran or Service member served
     - unsure how they would use it
   * Deployment locations and start and end dates of deployments
     * Could see utility in this for toxic exposure data
   * Military occupational specialties
     * “I know these by heart, that wouldn’t be useful.”
   * Training courses
     * “I’m not sure how I would use that.”
   * Military awards and decorations
     * That would be valuable, to not have to go through records and have it all in one place
   * Non-military deployment data
     * Not useful for me personally, but maybe others
   * A registry that verifies participation in a Toxic Exposure Risk Activity (TERA) memorandum
     * I have been asked if I was part of this, it’d be helpful to be able to verify
 - 2 out of X participants commented that the ability to download their DD214 from this page would be helpful
 - 1 out of X participants wanted to see the duty status listed with their period of service, e.g. “active duty” or “inactive duty reserves”
 - 2 participants commented that the dates listed were incorrect.
 Since one was only off by a day, they weren’t concerned.
 The other participant stated it didn’t matter because that was for their time in inactive reserves.